CAP recognizes individuals and organizations’ outstanding contributions to advancing performance management through four awards:

 THE CAP ORGANIZATIONAL LEADERSHIP AWARD

-The CAP Organizational Leadership Award Recipient is the State of Washington’s Results Washington Initiative
+The CAP Organizational Leadership Award Recipient is King County, Washington

 THE CAP EMERGING LEADERS AWARD OF EXCELLENCE WINNERS